 Students enrolled in the PhD program in Economics are required to complete a set of core and selected field courses of specialization.
 The core curriculum consists of courses in mathematical economics (ECON 8000), microeconomic theory (ECON 8010 and 8020), macroeconomic theory (ECON 8040 and 8050), statistical methods (ECON 8070) and introductory econometrics (ECON 8080).

 In addition, to satisfy the university’s research skills requirement, students must attend the workshops and seminars sponsored by the department (ECON 8980), and complete Research Methods in Economics (ECON 8090) with a minimum grade of B. The research methods course requires students to write a research paper to be presented in the department’s summer workshop series.

 Students are required to complete three fields of specialization, one of which must be econometrics.
 To earn credit for this sequence you must take at least two of three advanced econometrics courses (ECON 8110, 8120, and 8130).
 At least one of the two elective fields must be from courses offered by the Economics Department.
 Besides econometrics, the department offers fields in industrial organization, labor economics, advanced macroeconomics, health economics, and public economics.
 With permission of the department's graduate coordinator, students can satisfy one of the elective fields through course work in a related department, such as finance.
 A field is completed after passing two courses in an area of specialization with a minimum average grade of 3.0.

 Written Preliminary Examinations

 At the end of the first year, students are expected to have completed the Micro Theory (ECON 8010 and ECON 8020) and Macro Theory (ECON 8040 and ECON 8050) sequences and to take the Micro Theory and Macro Theory core exams.
 These theory core exams will typically be given in June after the first year.
 Students who do not pass may retake the exam(s) later in the summer.
-Students who do not pass both exams during the summer after their first year will be dismissed from the PhD program, but may complete an MA degree.
+Students must pass both exams during the summer after their first year in the program to maintain satisfactory academic progress towards their degrees.